eaverine/Gross-Profit-Of-Movies-Deep-Analysis/README.md

-# Human vs Machine Learning Analysis: What affects the gross profit of IMDB's top rated 1000 movies
+# Human vs Machine-based Analysis: What affects the gross profit of IMDB's top rated 1000 movies

 ## Dataset